redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 Contract is implemented as an Arweave SmartWeave contract and is currently available under `OrO8n453N6bx921wtsEs-0OCImBLCItNU5oSbFKlFuU` address.
 Most of the administrative operations can be also performed using dedicated user interface in [app.redstone.finance](https://app.redstone.finance/#/app/providers).

+List of available data providers loaded from the Arweave:
 ![providers](https://github.com/redstone-finance/redstone-node/blob/main/docs/img/redstone-app-providers.png?raw=true)

+Details of the provided data for the selected provider (here RedStone):
 ![provider details](https://github.com/redstone-finance/redstone-node/blob/main/docs/img/redstone-app-provider-details.png?raw=true)

+Provider's manifests history loaded from the Arweave:
 ![provider manifests](https://github.com/redstone-finance/redstone-node/blob/main/docs/img/redstone-app-provider-manifests.png?raw=true)

+UI for the maifest creation and updating:
 ![new manifest](https://github.com/redstone-finance/redstone-node/blob/main/docs/img/redstone-app-new-manifest.png?raw=true)

-In order to perform any operation, you need to connect provider's wallet first (using ArConnect Google Chrome extension).
+In order to perform any operation, you need to connect provider's wallet first (using [ArConnect Browser extension](https://arconnect.io/)).

 There are also currently two other contracts implemented: